 Patients could access care and treatment from the practice within an acceptable timescale for their needs.

-The practice displayed its opening hours in the premises and on their website.
+The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.
+The practice had an appointment system to respond to patients' needs.